open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 EasyRTC removes the pain associated with getting started with WebRTC with the following cool features:

- * Cross browser support.
+ - Cross browser support.
- * Working source code.
+ - Working source code.
- * Easy server install.
+ - Easy server install.
- * WebSocket server.
+ - WebSocket server.
- * Single language for server and clients (Javascript).
+ - Single language for server and clients (JavaScript).
- * Open Source and free!
+ - Open Source and free!

 Why is WebRTC Hard?
 -------------------